CHEGEBB/VmwareWorkstationPro-Cracking-script/README.md

 Welcome to the VMware Cracker project! 🚀 This project provides a script written in Python, Shell, and PowerShell to assist with cracking VMware software.
 ## For windows os ,use powershell
 ## For linux both python and shell will work

+## Theres a download option for those that have not downloaded
 # 1.PowerShell
 ## Usage
 clone the repo to the windows system using gitbash or github desktop